rishmi5h/image-processing-service/README.md

 - **Transform Image**: Apply various transformations to images such as resize, crop, rotate, and filters.
 - **Delete Image**: Delete images from AWS S3 and remove metadata from the MySQL database.
 - **Authentication**: Authenticate users to access the API.
+- **Rate Limiting**: Limit the number of requests to prevent abuse.

 ## Technologies Used